Quittin' Time Smoking Cessation Services

 - Reimbursement is subject to the normal plan rules, such as the annual deductible and applicable health benefit plan percentage limits.

-- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, patches or inhalers are eligible for partial reimbursement of 80%.
+- Products purchased beyond your 12-week-per-calendar-year free supply of gum, lozenges, or patches are eligible for partial reimbursement of 80%.

 How to Receive Reimbursement